OleHalvor/ChatFilterAddon/README.md

 1: Install this addon like you would any other

-2: Create a new chat window named "LFM" - the addon outputs everything here
+2: Create a new chat window named "LFM".
+The name of the chat window is important and needs to be EXACTLY "LFM", as the addon always looks for a windows named "LFM".

 3: Join "world, LookingForMore" etc in a hidden chat window